1. Home

 Activity travel insurance

 Activity travel insurance is also known as adventure insurance.
-It's an enhanced type of cover that allows you to take part in activities such as scuba diving that aren't usually included in a standard policy.
+It's an enhanced type of cover that gives you extra sports cover and also allows you to take part in activities such as scuba diving that aren't usually included in a standard policy.

 Backpackers travel insurance